 The Laboratory's Energy Management Group continues to reduce energy use and costs by identifying and implementing cost-effective, energy-efficient projects; monitoring energy use and utility bills; and assisting in obtaining the least expensive energy sources possible.
-The group is responsible for developing, implementing, and coordinating BNL's energy management efforts and assisting DOE in meeting the energy and sustainability goals in EO's 13834, DOE Order 436.1, and the U.S. Secretary of Energy's initiatives.
+The group is responsible for developing, implementing, and coordinating BNL's energy management efforts and assisting DOE in meeting the energy and sustainability goals in EO 13834, DOE Order 436.1, and the U.S. Secretary of Energy's initiatives.
 The Laboratory's SSP addresses all aspects of the DOE energy, water, transportation, and other sustainability goals.
+In the future, the SSP will reflect new goals as directed by the DOE as part of the Federal Site Sustainability Plan.
+The goals will be focused on a reduction of carbon emissions emitted by federal facilities in order to reduce the impact of climate change.

 BNL has more than 4.8 million square feet of building space.
 Many scientific experiments at the Laboratory use particle beams generated and accelerated by electricity, with the particles controlled and aligned by large electromagnets.
-In 2020, BNL used 282 million kilowatt hours (kWh) of electricity, 98,214 gallons of fuel oil, 12,631 gallons of propane, and 590 million cubic feet of natural gas.
-Fuel oil and natural gas produce steam at the Central Steam Facility (CSF).
+In 2021, BNL used 261 million kilowatt hours (kWh) of electricity, 52,395 gallons of fuel oil, 12,517 gallons of propane, and 554 million cubic feet of natural gas.
+Fuel oil and natural gas are used to produce steam at the Central Steam Facility (CSF).

 Responding to market conditions, fuel oil and natural gas have been historically used whenever each respective fuel is least expensive.
-In 2020, natural gas prices once again continued to be substantially lower than fuel oil prices.
+In 2021, natural gas prices once again continued to be lower than fuel oil prices.
 As a result, natural gas was used to meet over 99 percent of the heating and cooling needs of the Laboratory's major facilities.
 Given the price disparity between natural gas and oil, the Laboratory will continue to purchase natural gas over oil, further reducing greenhouse gas (GHG) emissions.
 Additional information on natural gas and fuel oil use can be found in Chapter 4.

 BNL continues to participate in available electric load reduction curtailment programs when available.
 Through these programs, the Laboratory agrees to reduce electrical demand during critical days throughout the summer when New York Independent System Operator expects customer demand to meet or exceed the available supply.
 In return, BNL sometimes receives a rebate for each megawatt reduced on each curtailment day.
 The Laboratory strives to keep electric loads at a minimum during the summer by scheduling operations at the Relativistic Heavy Ion Collider to avoid peak demand periods.
 This scheduling reduces the electric demand by approximately 25 megawatts (MW), saving approximately \$1.4 million in electric demand costs and helping to maintain the reliability of the Long Island Power Authority (LIPA) electric system to meet all its users' needs.
-BNL also maintains a contract with the New York Power Authority that resulted in an overall cost avoidance of \$29.1 million for 2020.
+BNL also maintains a contract with the New York Power Authority that resulted in an overall cost avoidance of \$26.5 million for 2021.